 Kristina!
 I think Saint-Petersburg is one of the most (maybe the most) beautiful city in Russia.
-It takes you only 3-4 hours to get from Moscow to SPb by high-speed train; or if you want to buy a cheap ticket it takes you 7-8 hours.I live in Saint-Petersburg and I am sure it really worth it. almost 10 years ago
+It takes you only 3-4 hours to get from Moscow to SPb by high-speed train; or if you want to buy a cheap ticket it takes you 7-8 hours.I live in Saint-Petersburg and I am sure it really worth it. over 10 years ago

 It definitely is worth your time and money to include St. Petersburg in your Russian itinerary.
 It is a beautiful city with wide avenues, magnificent churches, great museums, and impresive royal palaces.
 The strong Scandinavian influences make St. Petersburg quite different from other Russian cities.
-For details an photos see the "Russia" section of Our Travel Journals: http://www.evcal.org. almost 10 years ago
+For details an photos see the "Russia" section of Our Travel Journals: http://www.evcal.org. over 10 years ago